 The Co-op Difference

-Cooperative governance is democracy in action!
-Elected democratically from the ownership, the Board of Directors guides the vision of the co-op, enabling all Owners to have a say in how the co-op is run.
-The Grain Train's Board consists of five to nine Directors who each serve three-year terms.
-The Board is responsible for protecting Owners' assets by ensuring that the co-op is fiscally sound and viable.
-Additionally, they establish and monitor the co-op’s governance policies, and hire, monitor, and evaluate the General Manager.
+Cooperative governance is democracy in action.
+Elected democratically from the ownership, the Board of Directors guides the vision of the co-op, enabling all owners to have a say in how the co-op is run.
+The Grain Train's Board consists of five to nine directors who each serve three-year terms.
+The Board is responsible for protecting owners' assets by ensuring that the co-op is fiscally sound and viable.
+They establish and monitor the co-op’s governance policies, and hire, monitor, and evaluate the General Manager.
+Interested in serving on the Board in the future?
+Please read the Prospective Directors' Handbook for more information about eligibility, the application process, and what it means to serve on the Grain Train's Board.

 Board meetings are held at the Grain Train's administrative offices, 316 1/2 East Mitchell St. with the option of joining remotely via Microsoft Teams.